michav1510/Machine-Learning-Operations/README.md

 ![Step4 logs.py script](/screenshots/step4_logs_script_part2.png)
 ![Step4 logs.py script](/screenshots/step4_logs_script_part1.png)

 * If we hit the "Swagger URI" in the deployed model(you can see it in the first of the previous 4 images) we can download the swagger.json.
-If we place it in the "swagger" folder and run the "swagger.sh"(choosing the right port in the file) and the "serve.py"(choosing the right port in the file) and open the localhost as the below images showing, you can see all the HTTP API methods and responses.
+If we place it in the "swagger" folder and run the "bash swagger.sh"(choosing the right port in the file) and the "serve.py"(choosing the right port in the file) and open the localhost as the below images showing, you can see all the HTTP API methods and responses.
 ![Step5 methods and responses](/screenshots/step5_methods_and_responses.png)
 ![Step5 methods and responses](/screenshots/step5_methods_and_responses2.png)
 ![Step5 methods and responses](/screenshots/step5_methods_and_responses3.png)